iterative/gatsby-theme-iterative/packages/example/content/docs/user-guide/experiment-management/running-experiments.md

 "wrap-up" checkpoint will be added (if needed), so that changes to pipeline outputs don't remain in the workspace.

-Subsequent uses of `dvc exp run` will continue from the latest checkpoint (using the latest cached versions of all outputs).
-To resume from a previous checkpoint (list them with `dvc exp show`), you must first `dvc exp apply` it before the `dvc exp run`.
-For `--queue` or `--temp` runs, use `--rev` to specify the checkpoint to continue from.
+Subsequent uses of `dvc exp run` will resume from the latest checkpoint (using the latest cached versions of all outputs).
+To resume from a previous checkpoint (list them with `dvc exp show`), you must first `dvc exp apply` it before using `dvc exp run`.
+For `--queue` or `--temp` runs, use `--rev` to specify the checkpoint to resume from.

 Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs).
 This is useful for re-training ML models, for example.